jerrydboonstra/serverless-assistant-chat/README.md

 DOMAIN_NAME=                # `DomainName` - the domain of the CloudFront distribution
 ```

-## Remote Assistant
+## Create Assistant Instance

+### Roll your own
+Using the same account as your `OPENAI_API_KEY` you can roll your own and use the [OpenAI Assistant API v2](https://platform.openai.com/docs/api-reference/chat/create) to create an assistant instance.

+### Python script
-Create an Assistant instance at OpenAI using our script.
+Or, create an Assistant instance using our python script.

-This is in python, create a venv 3.10+ and install the [requirements.txt](requirements.txt).
+Create a Python 3.10+ venv and install the [requirements.txt](requirements.txt).

+Then you can update the `instructions` field and deploy it.

 ```sh
 python ./admin/create_assistant.py admin/assistant.yml